Nathan17reunion/PyDSAS_Reunion_Island/About_me.md

 The final presentation will take place on June 18, 2025, in the OSU-Réunion conference room.

 💻 At the beginning of my studies, I was not very comfortable with programming.
-However, I have already contributed to a Python-based project studying the seismotectonics of the East African Rift, collaborating on preliminary measurements using seismic data from the USGS catalog and the Harvard CMT.
+However, I have already contributed to a Python-based project studying the seismotectonics of the East African Rift System, collaborating on preliminary measurements using seismic data from the [**USGS**](https://earthquake.usgs.gov/earthquakes/search/) catalog and the [**Harvard CMT**](https://www.globalcmt.org/).

 🚀 Today, I am fully engaged in a large-scale project.
 Although I sometimes felt uncertain due to the complexity of the tasks, I have demonstrated autonomy and perseverance.